-- iii.
-Set alarm threshold for waiting time detection.
-When waiting time of a person in the region exceeds the set value, an alarm is triggered. - c) Repeat above steps to set up other regions if needed.
+- c) Repeat above steps to set up other regions if needed.
 Up to 3 regions are supported. - 2.
 Arming Schedule.

 Set the arming schedule for the function.
 In the armed periods, the function is active.
-Refer to Task 2 in Section 10.1.1
+Refer to Task 2 in 10.1.1 Configuring Motion Detection.

-3. Linkage Method.
+Linkage Method.
 Set linkage method.

 For triggered alarm information, you can set the linkage action as a response to forward the information or trigger other actions.
-Refer to Task 3 in Section 10.1.1
+Refer to Task 3 in 10.1.1 Configuring Motion Detection.